cocos/cocos-docs/en/scripting/network.md

 Reference SocketIO in script:

 1. Download SocketIO: [https://socket.io](https://socket.io)
-2. Drag the downloaded file into the route you would like to save in **Assets**.
+2. Drag the downloaded file into the route you would like to save in Explorer / Finder.
 3. Modify SocketIO script to avoid the execution on native environment

     As web SocketIO can not parsed correctly in JSB, the Cocos provides native SocketIO on native environment.
 So we should hack to make the web SocketIO script not work on native environment, the way to achieve this is to modify the SocketIO script: